As NFL reopens amid altered landscape, Trump resumes attacks on players who demonstrate for racial justice

 After Floyd’s death in May, however, the NFL quickly pledged $250 million over a decade to address social issues.
 Other leagues also have acted.
 Players in Major League Baseball and the National Hockey League have demonstrated during the anthem as their seasons have resumed, and the National Basketball Association has prominently embraced the Black Lives Matter movement.
 NASCAR, which Trump has courted because of its conservative-leaning fan base, banned the Confederate flag at its races.

-Speaking to reporters last week, NFL Commissioner Roger Goodell noted the police shooting of Jacob Blake, a Black man, in Kenosha and offered his “heartfelt prayers” to victims of “police violence, systemic racism, and persistent inequality.”
+Speaking to reporters last week, NFL Commissioner Roger Goodell noted the police shooting of Jacob Blake, a Black man, in Kenosha and offered his “heartfelt prayers” to victims of “police violence, systemic racism and persistent inequality.”
 He said the league would play “Lift Every Voice and Sing,” commonly known as the Black national anthem, before each game.

 “I’d much rather be the NFL after George Floyd than before George Floyd,” said Vada Manager, a former Nike executive and founder of Manager Global Consulting Group.
 The league’s unity on the issue, and the public’s pent-up desire for televised sports amid the pandemic, he said, “is a pretty strong bulwark against the president having an impact to say the games shouldn’t be played because of the protests.”